joeraven0/joeraven0/README.md

 - 👋 Hi, I’m @joeraven0
-- 👀 I’m interested in ... data
+- 👀 I’m interested in girls (kidding I'm an computer guy and an incel)
 - 🌱 I’m currently learning ...
 Linux bash
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... search me.
+- 📫 How to reach me ... search me, I'll find you.

 <!---
 joeraven0/joeraven0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.